Molecular Biophysics of DNA repair nanomachines

 filament that searches for a homologous donor molecule and catalyses DNA

 strand exchange to promote repair.
-In this study, we have used AFM to visualize
+In this project, we have used AFM and Magnetic Tweezers to visualize

-and characterize the products of reactions including AddAB and double-stranded DNA molecules.
+and characterize the products of reactions including AddAB and double-stranded DNA molecules, and to monitor the real time dynamics of DNA translocation and unwinding.

 Researchers